 - Information relating to hosting agreement

 Where relevant, we also process some special category (sensitive) data about you, including:

 - Disability information (if you require reasonable accommodations)

 Data is stored in a variety of places, including on your application record and in relevant HR management systems including University email.

 We obtain your personal data directly from you, for example when you submit your job application, send us your CV, complete Garda vetting forms and through interview or other methods of assessment.

-We also obtain your personal data indirectly from referees, Institute-nominated medical professionals, and the Garda Vetting Bureau.
+We also obtain your personal data indirectly from referees, University-nominated medical professionals, and the Garda Vetting Bureau.
 Information is sought from these third parties only if a job offer is made to you.

 - For recruitment and selection purposes with a view to entering into a contractual relationship with you.

 - For compliance with legal obligations, for example: - to ensure you are eligible to work with vulnerable adults & children - to ensure you are eligible to work in Ireland - for the monitoring of our equal opportunity obligations*

 - For the performance of tasks to which you have given your explicit consent, for example: - the provision of reasonable accommodations during the recruitment process in respect of your disability*